IllusionMask/GitHub-Learning-Repository/README.md

 # GitHub-Learning-Repository
 Udemy GitHub Learning Course

-This line was modifed manually during conflicts resolution.
+This line was modifed locally.

-New Line was added Locally by another user
+This line was added in feature-2 branch.